Enhancing Monocular Height Estimation via Weak Supervision from Imperfect Labels: Discussion

-In the evaluation process, improvements in quantitative metrics do not always correspond to perceptual gains.
-By comparing the results in Table \ref{tab:abl_dfc} and Table \ref{tab:abl_gbh} to the baseline networks, a model trained with all components: ensemble learning, the "domain" classifier, the balanced soft height loss, and the ordinal constraints, achieves substantially better metrics.
-However, when observing the visualizations in Fig. \ref{fig:abl_gt_aug}, the model produces over-smoothed predictions, as seen in the last column.
-This is likely because the mid- and low-quality labels resemble smoothed versions of the true ground truth, leading the network to produce similarly smoothed outputs.
+Quantitative improvements do not always align with perceptual gains.
+As shown in Tables \ref{tab:abl_dfc} and \ref{tab:abl_gbh}, adding all components, ensemble learning, domain classifier, balanced soft height loss, and ordinal constraints, yields substantially better metrics than baselines, yet the resulting predictions appear overly smoothed (see Fig. \ref{fig:abl_gt_aug}).
+This occurs because mid- and low-quality labels resemble blurred ground truths, prompting the network to reproduce such patterns.

-To address this issue, we introduce ground truth augmentation, which leverages the reliable predictions from the high-quality branch to enhance the mid- and low-quality annotations.
-This process generates more detailed supervision signals that more accurately reflect the distribution of the true ground truth.
-When trained on these enhanced ground truth maps, the model produces predictions with richer detail and sharper height boundaries.
-As demonstrated in Fig. \ref{fig:abl_gt_aug}, the outputs exhibit improved visual fidelity, with clearer structural details.
+To counter this, we apply ground truth augmentation, which fuses reliable predictions from the high-quality branch to refine mid- and low-quality annotations, producing sharper and more detailed supervision.
+The resulting models generate outputs with finer structural detail and improved visual fidelity (see Fig. \ref{fig:abl_gt_aug}).

-To prevent overfitting and enhance the flexibility of using the augmented ground truth maps, we introduce dropout on the augmentation path during training.
+During training, we introduce dropout on the augmentation path to prevent overfitting and enhance the flexibility of using the augmented ground truth maps.
 This means the augmentation is probabilistically disabled during training.
-As illustrated in Table \ref{tab:do_gbh}, by varying this probability, model performance can change, with a dropout probability of 0.3 yielding the best results.
+As illustrated in Table \ref{tab:do_gbh}, varying this probability can alter model performance, with a dropout probability of 0.3 yielding the best results.